EmmanuelOuzan/EmmanuelOuzan/README.md

 - 👋 Hi, I’m @EmmanuelOuzan
-- 👀 I’m interested in The TEch world, specially devops! :)
+- 👀 I’m interested in The tech world, specially devops! :)
-- 🌱 I’m currently learning Devops!
+- 🌱 I’m currently learning Devops
 - 💞️ I’m looking to collaborate on Cool projects
 - 📫 How to reach me By mail, Emmanuel.ouzan@gmail.com